medusajs/medusa/docs/content/contribution-guidelines.md

 ## Linting with Vale

-Medusa uses Vale to lint documentation pages and performs checks on incoming PRs into the repository.
+Medusa uses Vale to lint documentation pages and perform checks on incoming PRs into the repository.

 ### Result of PR Checks